Second Interview Tips and Advice for Job Seekers

 Second interviews are often overlooked when it comes to the job hunting process, certainly most of the job-hunting advice available focuses on CV presentation, and first interviews.
-However, the second interview is often the make and break moment in any job search.
-It is for this reason that Senex Recruitment will, in this article focus on second interviews and how to prepare for the final stage of your job hunt.
-Importantly, offering second interview tips and advice for your success.

-Beyond the second interview.
+Beyond the Second Interview

 It is worth noting that on occasions, companies go beyond a second stage interview.
 Therefore, it is worth planning for a third or even four stage interviews.
 At this later stage you can expect to give presentations on related subjects.
 Likewise, you may have to complete psychometric testing.
 It is entirely dependent, upon the recruitment policy of the company you are interviewing for.
 Senex Recruitment works hard to understand the recruitment plans of all its clients so will keep you informed of the interview process.